Jartza/pico-crt-clock/README.md

 normally announced to consumers.
 Set any component to 0 to leave it out.
 Supports all Elering dashboard price areas (FI / SE1-4 / NO1-5 / DK1-2 / EE /
 LV / LT).

+The cache logic is day-aware rather than interval-based: it fetches when today's local data is missing, and after `ELEC_TOMORROW_RELEASE_HOUR` / `ELEC_TOMORROW_RELEASE_MINUTE` it also refetches if tomorrow is still missing.
+Partial tomorrow payloads are rejected so they do not overwrite a good cache.

 ### Torus (legacy demo)